 “What do you do when a prospect says they are very interested during your first encounter, but won’t take your follow-up calls to take the next step or complete the transaction?”

-1) The sales person never got agreement that the problem was big enough to solve.
+1) The salesperson never got an agreement that the problem was big enough to solve.

-Asking a few probing questions to identify a need has to be a two-way street.
+Asking a few probing questions to identify a need must be two-way.
 What I mean by that is, you can’t be the only one to recognize a problem.
 It’s a mistake to ask a few close-ended pain point questions and then jump right to a presentation on how you can help solve those issues.
-Just because you see a problem, doesn’t mean the prospect sees it as big as you do.
-Jumping ahead before locking down the specifics of a problem, and what the ideal better outcome could be, is important in order to lower the chances of the prospect losing interest between calls.
+Just because you see a problem doesn’t mean the prospect sees it as big as you do.
+Jumping ahead before locking down the specifics of a problem and what the ideal better outcome could be, is important in order to lower the chances of the prospect losing interest between calls.

 If you’ve ever had a conversation with a prospect who seemed very open and agreeable discussing areas that you specialize in – to the point where they even agree it sounds like you have a great solution – but still didn’t move forward, you may need to plant a stronger commitment question into your qualifying sequence.

 Example: “If we had a way to help you solve _______, how soon, realistically, would you want to get started/implement/receive ______?”

 The answer to that question can really tell you where your prospect is in the buying cycle.
 Do you need to move forward or back up and re-establish a pain point/problem?